20 IT solutions for London businesses

 Do you know quite what you’re clicking on?

 It’s simple for developers to implement malware directly into a website.
 The same goes for software downloads from untrusted sources.
-They can often operate silently and granting automatic access that will compromise your computer.
-Different scripts can be activated clicking the most innocent-looking links.
-Do you check the links in your browser to check they’re not enabling a java or other script that could lead to a data leak of some sort?
+They can often operate silently and grant automatic access that will compromise your computer and its data.
+Different scripts can be activated as you click on the most innocent-looking links.

 Keep your devices under strict control

-It should be too basic to mention, but if you’re going to leave a device or machine unattended, lock it up, and keep it safe from prying eyes and fingers.
+It may seem too rudimentary to mention, but if you’re going to leave a device or machine unattended, lock it up, and keep it safe from prying eyes and hands.
+There are many ways to speedily remove important information from our devices if left in the wrong hands for more than a minute or two.

 Protecting sensitive data